zimmerman-team/datapool/README.md

 We might build the option to share data with a team so that the team can use without it being public.

-The data is stored in <a href="http://orientdb.com">orientDB</a> an relations between dataset is define by edges to the pivot points. the front end is being build in python with django as a frame work.
+The data is stored in <a href="http://orientdb.com">orientDB</a> and relations between dataset is defined by edges to the pivot points. the front end is being build in python with django as a frame work.